adelphi-ed-tech/au-courses/courses/install-picroft.md

 enter your password when prompted. the password is `mycroft`. you won't see any output while typing, just type it and hit enter.

-_install linux updates_
+_3. install linux updates_

 ~~~~~~~~~~~~~~~~~~~{.bash}
 sudo apt upgrade
 ~~~~~~~~~~~~~~~~~~~

-_get the latest respeaker code_. note that there are 3 es in `seeed` (it took me 4 tries to figure this out)
+_4. get the latest respeaker code_. note that there are 3 es in `seeed` (it took me 4 tries to figure this out)

 ~~~~~~~~~~~~~~~~~~~{.bash}
 git clone https://github.com/respeaker/seeed-voicecard.git
 ~~~~~~~~~~~~~~~~~~~

-_open the files you just downloaded_
+_5. open the files you just downloaded_

 ~~~~~~~~~~~~~~~~~~~{.bash}
 cd seeed-voicecard
 ~~~~~~~~~~~~~~~~~~~

-_run the respeaker installer_.
+_6. run the respeaker installer_.
 This took a long time for me (15-20 minutes).

 ~~~~~~~~~~~~~~~~~~~{.bash}
 sudo ./install.sh  --compat-kernel
 ~~~~~~~~~~~~~~~~~~~

-_reboot your RPI with this command_
+_7. reboot your RPI with this command_

 ~~~~~~~~~~~~~~~~~~~{.bash}
 sudo reboot